Washington Huskies softball: Beginnings

-The Heather Tarr Era begins
+The Heather Tarr Era begins (2005-present)

 After the 2004 season ended, interim Athletic Director Dick Thompson named UW alum Heather Tarr as Washington's new head coach.
 Tarr led the Huskies to back-to-back super regionals in her first two seasons, before making her first Women's College World Series as a coach in 2007, led by sophomore sensation Danielle Lawrie in the pitcher's circle.

 The Huskies would get multiple doses of bad luck immediately after, though.
 Lawrie was named to Canadian National team for the 2008 Summer Olympics in Beijing, meaning she'd have to miss the 2008 season to prepare.
 Right before the season started, Ashley Charters and Lauren Greer, two of UW's seniors, suffered season-ending injuries.
 Without three of their best players, the Huskies went 30-25-1 and made the NCAA Tournament, but failed to make it past their regional for the first time since 2002.